Everything we know about mass shooting along Mardi Gras parade route in New Orleans

 Thousands of tourists and local residents who had turned out to watch the Krewe of Bacchus parade ran for cover as at least a dozen shots were fired, according to onlookers.

+Among the injured was a four year old girl, police Superintendent Michelle Woodfork said during a news conference on Monday.

-Police quickly arrested a suspect at the scene and recovered two firearms.
+Police quickly arrested a 21-year-old suspect at the scene and recovered two firearms.

+He was initially charged with illegally carrying a firearm, and is now facing a charge of second-degree murder, Ms Woodfork said.

 Here’s what we know about the shooting.